minio/docs/source/reference/minio-kubectl-plugin.rst

       *must* match the ``StorageClassName`` of the Persistent Volumes (``PVs``) to which the ``PVCs`` should bind.

+      MinIO strongly recommends creating a Storage Class that corresponds to locally-attached volumes on the host machines on which the Tenant deploys.
+This ensures each pod can use locally-attached storage for maximum performance and throughput.
+See the
+      :doc:`/tutorials/deploy-minio-tenant` tutorial for guidance
+      on creating Storage Classes for supporting the MinIO Tenant.

+      Defaults to ``default``.

    .. mc-cmd:: namespace
       :option:

+      *Optional*

-      The namespace in which to create the MinIO Tenant.
+      The namespace in which to create the MinIO Tenant and its associated resources.

+      MinIO supports exactly *one* MinIO Tenant per namespace.
+Create a unique namespace for each MinIO Tenant deployed into the cluster.

       Defaults to ``minio``.